Understanding cellular metabolism and tissue interactions

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

-We have developed Plant-Ed — a strategy computer game for science communication and teaching.
-The player strategically allocates biomass to grow leaves, branches, roots, and flowers, faces dynamic weather conditions, manages resources efficiently, and fights with herbivores with the aim of maximizing seed biomass within a 35-day timeframe model.
-The game uses a whole-plant metabolic model and dynamic flux-balance analysis to allow the player to develop resource allocation strategies for optimal growth and survival.
-PlantEd is educative and fun; it teaches some basics of plant physiology and immerses the player into the fascinating world of plants.
-This project is in collaboration with AG Szymanski (IPK Gatersleben, FZ Jülich).
+We developed PlantEd, a strategy game for science communication and teaching.
+Players allocate biomass to grow leaves, branches, roots, and flowers, manage resources, and fend off herbivores to maximize seed biomass within the plant's life cycle.
+The game uses a whole-plant metabolic model and dynamic flux-balance analysis to simulate plant growth and survival.
+PlantEd is both educational and fun, teaching plant physiology basics and immersing players in the fascinating world of plants.
+This project is a collaboration with AG Szymanski (IPK Gatersleben, FZ Jülich).

 Plant architecture and metabolism mutually influence each other.
-In order to describe these dependencies, we have started to couple large-scale metabolic and functional-structural plant models.
+To describe these dependencies, we have started to couple large-scale metabolic and functional-structural plant models.
 The latter provide a representation of whole-plant architecture and allow for the incorporation of meteorological datasets.
-We will employ our integrated model to better understand carbon and nitrogen partitioning and resource allocation towards different organs in wheat under different and changing environmental scenarios (including soil nitrogen levels and weather conditions).
-Our gained knowledge shall inform breeding strategies for improved traits in the next generation of wheat.
+We will employ our integrated model to better understand carbon and nitrogen partitioning and resource allocation towards different organs in grain crops under different and changing environmental scenarios.

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯